ENCCS/cmake-workshop/content/tips-and-tricks.rst

 In all our examples we have listed all sources when defining targets.

-In CMake you can glob patters (e.g. all files that end with ``*.cpp``) without listing them explicitly.
-This is tempting but do not do this.
-The reason is that CMake cannot track dependency changes when you add files after you have configured.
+In CMake, you can glob patters (e.g. all files that end with ``*.cpp``) without listing them explicitly.
+This is tempting, but we advice **against** doing this.
+The reason is that CMake cannot *guarantee* correct tracking dependency changes when you add files after you have configured. [#glob]_

-Listing files explicitly also allows to "grep" for them in the CMake code to see where a modification is likely needed.
+Listing files explicitly also allows to ``grep`` for them in the CMake code to see where a modification is likely needed.
 This can help colleagues in our projects who are not familiar with CMake to find out where to change things.